Patti, Punjab

 Patti is an old city, near Tarn Taran Sahib city and a municipal council of the Tarn Taran district in the Majha region of Indian state of Punjab, located 47 Kilometres from Amritsar.
 Patti city is situated close to the Pakistani border.
 It is connected through a rail network starting from Amritsar station to Khem Karan station, with Khem Karan being its last station of India.

 Patti was a residence of Rai Duni Chand, a rich landlord, one of whose daughters, Bibi Rajni was a known devotee of Guru Ram Das Ji.
 Mughal Governor of Punjab during Mughal period also lived in Patti.
 Before independence, Patti was a Tehsil of the Lahore district.
 The city houses a historic Mughal Fort and remains of the city wall as well as a number of other historical and religious places.
 Nowadays Patti is developing rapidly but economy of the city is still largely dependent on agriculture and allied activities.
 There are a number of colleges and schools.
 Patti has become the first border town in Punjab where all eligible beneficiaries are vaccinated with the first dose of the COVID-19 vaccine and has become an example for other areas in Punjab.
 The vaccination drive ran under leadership of Dr. Gursimran Singh, a young medical officer working at a local government hospital.

 Etymology

 Patti (Punjabi: ਪੱਟੀ) in Punjabi means street.
 The original name of this city was Patti Haibatpura, but over a certain period Patti became its name, and gradually displaced the former.

 History

-Prior to the partition, Patti was a tehsil of Lahore district.
+Prior to the partition, Patti was a Sub-tehsil of Lahore district's Kasur tahsil.
 After Amritsar revenue district was split in two, it became a part of the newly created Tarn Taran district.
 Patti has been a power center and by some estimates it has been so for as long as 1000 years.
 In the medieval days it was known as 9 lakhi Patti.
 That means it generated high revenue of Rupees 9 Lakhs.
 The city has stories of a certain haveli, of its rulers Mirzas, which was destroyed for farming activity later on, as they migrated to Lahore (Pakistan) in 1947.